RomanPilyushin/Mind/toefl Speaking.md

 Second,
 For instance,

 ####
+Some college students choose to prepare for careers where there are more job opportunities Others choose to study subjects that interest them regardless of job opportunities.
+Which do you think is better and why?

+####
 A university wants to require all students to have their own laptop computers Do you agree or disagree with this policy?
 Give specific reasons to support your opinion.